smarinovic/smarinovic.github.io/_posts/2020-06-10-Custom-Encoder.md

 ## Encoding shell code ##

-Once we get shell code, we will use following python script to encode it:
+Once we get shell code, we will use following python script to read thru defined bytearray (shell code opcodes) and preform XOR operation with 0x0F key.
+NOP (\x90) will be injected after every encoded byte.
 ```
 #!/usr/bin/python
 import sys